hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Previous Updates

 In this title, I will save the previous updates for me and the visitors to keep track.

+## 14-01-2019

+- After I find out vocabulary caching has bugs and could not fix it, I removed vocabulary caching functionality from code (both save/load parts).
+  - Even though saving is not a problem, to be able to load a Vocab object, one needs to do too much workaround.
+I wasted my 6 hours to make it work, but no chance (Vocab objects can be loaded by pickle, but all dataset iterators also want to hold a Vocab object inside which can be done by using `build_vocab()` method in normal dataset reading process.
+If one loads external, cached vocabularies, you jump this step and can't feed these iterators with vocab objects, a.k.a. can't train due to missing Vocab objects in iterator).
+  - I will wait for torchtext to provide native support to vocabulary saving/loading.
+- I will spend some time on monitoring and optimizing my models/training flows for GPU memory optimization.
+In my laptop, I am bounded with 3GB GPU memory, and I cannot train big models (I have to say that I did not face such problems in Tensorflow for same model/dataset/parameter sets)

 ### Update 13-01-2019